 Keeping in Touch in Sierra Leone

-Mobile telephone coverage extends all over Sierra Leone, however is stronger near major towns and villages where the mobile phone masts are.
-The major telephone companies are Airtel, Africell and Comium.
+Mobile telephone coverage extends all over Sierra Leone, however, is stronger near major towns and villages where the mobile phone masts are.
+The major telephone companies are Orange, Africell and Sierratel.

 There are internet cafes all over Freetown, Bo and Kenema where internet access is constant but slow.
 In 2013, a fibre optic cable was introduced to Sierra Leone to increase the coverage and range of internet connectivity in the country.
 USB modems are also available from the major mobile phone providers and are an easy, but relatively expensive, way of connecting to the internet.

 Media freedom in Sierra Leone is limited, especially when it comes to reporting corruption; Broadcasters face many challenges, such as unreliable electricity supplies, a shortage of funds and a lack of advertising revenue.
 The Sierra Leone Broadcasting Corporation (SLBC) was created in April 2010 and operates television and radio services.
-There are a number of other radio providers; private stations include Kiss FM and SKYY FM and FM relays of BBC World Service and Radio France Internationale are on the air in Freetown.
-Freetown-based newspapers include Awoko, The Democrat and Concord Times.
+There are a number of other radio providers; private stations include Kiss FM and SKYY Radio and FM relays of BBC World Service, and Radio France Internationale are on the air in Freetown.
+Freetown-based newspapers include Awoko, The Standard Times and Concord Times.

 Airmail to Western Europe takes about five days.
-A number of internaitonal and local postal/courier services operate in Sierra Leone.Post Office hours
+A number of international and local postal/courier services operate in Sierra Leone.Post Office hours